Things to Do in Essaouira – A Local Guide’s Honest View

 Is Essaouira good for food lovers?

-Yes!
-Especially if you love fish and seafood.
-The port grills are an experience, and there are also great small local restaurants inside the medina.
+Yes, especially if you love fish and seafood.
+The port grills are an experience, and there are also very good small local restaurants inside the medina.

 My Local Advice on Essaouira

 Essaouira is not a place you rush through.
-It’s a city you feel.
+It is a city you feel.
 From the sound of the waves at the port to the blue-and-white alleys of the medina, from fresh grilled sardines to sunset walks on the beach, this city shows you a softer, calmer side of Morocco.
-As a Moroccan tour guide, I always tell my guests: Essaouira is where you slow down, breathe the ocean air, and reconnect with the simple joy of travel.
+As a Moroccan tour guide, I always tell my guests the same thing: Essaouira is where you slow down, breathe the ocean air, and reconnect with the simple joy of travel.

-If it’s your first time here, don’t just wander without a plan.
-A good local experience can completely change how you see the city whether it’s a guided walk inside the medina, a surf lesson on the Atlantic, or a day trip to discover the countryside around Essaouira.
+If it is your first time here, do not just wander without direction.
+Essaouira is easy to enjoy on your own, but a good local experience can completely change how you see the city, whether that means a guided walk through the medina, a surf lesson on the Atlantic, or a day trip into the countryside nearby.